saleel/blog/content/blog/zk-account-abstraction/index.md

 ### Other challenges

-These are some issues that are specific to the Semaphore use case.
+These are some issues that are specific to the Semaphore use case if you are seriously considering building a 4337 Semaphore account.

 - The Pairing library used in Semaphore proof verification uses `gas()` method (when making static calls to precompiles for elliptic curve operations) - [like this](https://github.com/semaphore-protocol/semaphore/blob/main/packages/contracts/contracts/base/Pairing.sol#L108).